pressbooks/pressbooks-lti-provider/README.md

  + Files passed the IMS Common Cartridge Validator.
  + Moodle was able to import CC 1.1 ([because there's no code to import 1.2 or 1.3 ?!](https://github.com/moodle/moodle/tree/master/backup/converter))
  + Canvas was able to import CC 1.1, 1.2, and 1.3.
- + Sakai imports but doesn't know what to do with the LTI links?
-Only empty Frontmatter, Main Body, Backmatter appear under Lessons.
-The rest of the content appears as unusable xml files under Resources.
-Fixed in 12.4 [See this bug report.](https://jira.sakaiproject.org/browse/SAK-40082)
+ + Sakai imports but didn't know what to do with the LTI links?
+Only empty Frontmatter, Main Body, Backmatter appeared under Lessons.
+The rest of the content appeared as unusable XML files under Resources.
+Fixed in 12.4.
+[See this bug report for resolution.](https://jira.sakaiproject.org/browse/SAK-40082)
- + Blackboard was able to import CC 1.2.
+ + Blackboard was able to import CC 1.1 and 1.2.

 Thanks to [Ed Beck](http://ed-beck.com/), [Bracken Mosbacker](https://github.com/lumenlearning/candela-thin-exports), [Brad Payne](https://github.com/BCcampus/pressbooks-cc-export), [Steel Wagstaff](https://github.com/SteelWagstaff/candela-thin-exports) and everyone in https://pressbooks.community/ who helped us get this working.